Sketch In, Sketch Out: Accelerating both Learning and Inference for Structured Prediction with Kernels

-Identifying small molecules, called metabolites, in a biological sample is a problem of high interest in metabolomics.
-Mass spectrometry is a widespread method to extract distinctive features from a biological sample in the form of a tandem mass (MS/MS) spectrum.
-Given the tandem mass spectrum of a metabolite, the objective is to predict its molecular structure.
-These molecular structures are represented by binary vectors of length $d = 7593$, called fingerprints.
-Each value of this binary vector encodes the presence or absence of a molecular property.
+\paragraph{Metabolite Identification.} Metabolite identification consists here of predicting small molecules, called metabolites, from their tandem mass spectrum.
+The metabolite structure is represented as a binary vector of length $d = 7593$, called a fingerprint.
+Each entry of the fingerprint encodes the presence or absence of a molecular property.
 IOKR is the SOTA method for this problem \citep{Brouard_ismb2016}.
-The data set consists in $n = 6974$ training mass spectrums, the median size of the candidate sets is $292$ and the largest candidate set contains $36,918$ fingerprints.
-Therefore, metabolite identification is a problem with high-dimensional complex outputs, making the choice of the output kernel crucial, a small train set and a large number of candidates, making the inference step long.
+The data set consists of $n = 6974$ training labeled mass spectra, the median size of the candidate sets is $292$ and the largest candidate set contains $36\,918$ fingerprints.
+This metabolite identification problem thus involves high-dimensional complex outputs, for which the choice of the output kernel is crucial, and a large number of candidates, making the inference step long.

-Our numerical experimental protocol is similar to \citet{Brouard_ismb2016} (5-CV Outer / 4-CV Inner loops), we used probability product input kernel for mass spectra and Gaussian-Tanimoto output kernel -- with width $\sigma^2$ -- for the molecular fingerprints.
-We selected the hyper-parameters $\lambda$ and $\sigma^2$ in logarithmic grids.
-For the sketched model, we used $p$-SR input sketches for SIOKR models, $p$-SR output sketches for ISOKR models, and uniform sub-sampling input sketches and $p$-SR output sketches for SISOKR models with $p = 3 \cdot 10^{-3}$, $m_x = 2,500$ and $m_y = 300$.
+Our experimental protocol is similar to that of \citet{Brouard_ismb2016} (5-CV Outer / 4-CV Inner loops).
+We use probability product input kernel for mass spectra and Gaussian-Tanimoto output kernel \citep{RALAIVOLA20051093} -- with width $\sigma^2$ -- for the molecular fingerprints.
+We select hyper-parameters $\lambda$ and $\sigma^2$ in logarithmic grids based on MSE in $\Hy$ (hence no decoding is needed during selection).
+For the sketched models, we use $p$-SR input (resp. output) sketches for SIOKR (resp.
+ISOKR), and uniform sub-sampling input sketches and $p$-SR output sketches for SISOKR, with $\mx = 1500$, and $\my = 800$.

-We compare our sketched models with IOKR and SPEN, see \cref{table:metabolites_results}.
-Results for SPEN were taken from \citet{brogat-mottejmlr22}).
-Although SIOKR competes with IOKR, and ISOKR and SISOKR compete with SPEN, we observe than IOKR outperform all methods.
-However, sketched models allow training and inference time reduction, see \cref{table:times}.